 Recently the studio purchased the Pure Analyzer system from Flux to help with our analyzer needs.
 It’s a really beautiful RTA that you can insert on a track and it sends out to a separate program and displays all sorts of graphs, meters and spectrograms.
 It’s useful at showing you things in your mix that you might have missed or overlooked.

 Something that it’s been helping me to see is if bass is unevenly centered in my mixes.
 When I get trackouts on a mix or when I’m mixing a band, I always center pan bass and most bass instruments (Kick, 808, Bass Synth).
 When I get a 2trak to record over though, I can’t always control how the instrumental was mixed.
 I’ve been noticing that sometimes the bass is off center or weighted heavy to one side.
-Knowing that wouldn’t be good for the power of the playback system, I set out to figure out how to center that easily.
+Knowing that wouldn’t be good for the power of the playback system, I set out to figure out how to go about summing bass to mono easily.

 At first I was using Izotope Ozone to adjust the stereo spread of the low end of the mix.
 It honestly worked perfectly fine, but that particular plugin makes my system run terribly.
 I often have to change my playback settings to keep the system all on the same page, and that’s just frustrating and makes my rig run sluggish.
 I considered buying the Advanced version of Ozone, but the price tag is insane for what I’m trying to achieve.
 There are definitely cheaper alternatives, and I was sure I could find one for free.